Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 <img class="common_img" src="../_static/media/chapter_14/section_6/image8.jpeg"  alt="loading" />

-② Then enter the default IP address “192.168.149.1:8080/” (Note: this IP address is the default IP address for direction connection mode.
-If it is LAN mode, please enter “Device IP address+：8080/” such as “192.168.149.1:8080/”) If fail to open, you can try it several times or restart camera.
+② Then enter the default IP address "**192.168.149.1:8080/**" (Note: this IP address is the default IP address for direction connection mode.
+If it is LAN mode, please enter "**Device IP address+：8080/**" such as "**192.168.149.1:8080/**") If fail to open, you can try it several times or restart camera.

 :::{Note}
- If it is in LAN mode, the method to obtain device IP address can refer to “[Robot Network Configuration Course]()”.
+ If it is in LAN mode, the method to obtain device IP address can refer to "[**Robot Network Configuration Course**](https://docs.hiwonder.com/projects/ArmPi_Pro/en/latest/docs/15_network_configuration.html)".
 :::

 <img class="common_img" src="../_static/media/chapter_14/section_6/image9.png"  />